Pangeran29/testing-nestjs/README.md

 ## Description
-Holla, this repo i made for solve some problem that i faced in my project
+Holla, this repo i made for solve some problem and testing a technology that i used in my project

 I also make this repo to improve my writing skill :)